delta-io/connectors/flink-connector/README.md

 # Introduction

-Flink Delta Lake Connector is a JVM library to read and write data from Apache Flink applications to Delta Lake tables utilizing [Delta Standalone JVM library](https://github.com/delta-io/connectors#delta-standalone).
+Flink/Delta Connector is a JVM library to read and write data from Apache Flink applications to Delta Lake tables utilizing [Delta Standalone JVM library](https://github.com/delta-io/connectors#delta-standalone).
 It includes

 - Sink for writing data from Apache Flink to a Delta table